reinterpretcat/vrp/docs/src/examples/pragmatic/basics/reload.md

 # Multiple trips

-These examples demonstrates how to use vehicle reload feature which is designed to overcome vehicle capacity limitation in order to perform multiple trips (tours).
+These examples demonstrate how to use vehicle reload feature which is designed to overcome vehicle capacity limitation in order to perform multiple trips (tours).

 Essentially, reload is a place where vehicle can unload `static` pickups and load new `static` deliveries.
 Here, static